apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 the committer must not commit unless there has been communication with the YARN Resource Manager with in `yarn.app.mapreduce.am.ob.committer.commit-window` milliseconds (default: 10,000).
 It does this by waiting until the next heartbeat it received.
-There's a s possible bug here: if the interval is set too small the thread may permanently spin waiting a callback within the window.
+There's a possible bug here: if the interval is set too small the thread may permanently spin waiting a callback within the window.
 Ignoring that, this algorithm guarantees that